 Until the 1960s there were few jobs for geologists in New Zealand, and many graduates worked overseas.
 The number of local earth science graduates has steadily increased, and they are now employed in petroleum, coal and mineral exploration as well as in engineering geology and environmental science.

 Traditionally geology has been a white, male-dominated profession, and until the 1970s there was debate about the moral aspects of women doing field work alongside men.
 In 2006 there were roughly equal numbers of men and women studying geology at undergraduate level.
 Few Māori have undertaken careers in earth science.

 Because of its range of natural features, New Zealand has been regarded internationally as a natural laboratory for geological study – from glaciation to volcanology and paleontology.
 The number of scientific papers and monographs published is much greater than would be expected from the size of the earth-science community.
 In a 2003 survey, earth science was rated third out of 41 disciplines taught at New Zealand universities for the quality and productivity of research.

 In 1992 the Department of Scientific and Industrial Research (including the Geological Survey) was closed, and replaced by commercially focused crown research institutes.
-The Institute of Geological and Nuclear Sciences is responsible for land-based and some marine earth science, and a group from the National Institute of Water and Atmospheric Research studies offshore geology.
-Both organisations are involved in Ocean Survey 20/20, which aims for a comprehensive survey of New Zealand’s Exclusive Economic Zone by 2020.
+The Institute of Geological and Nuclear Sciences was responsible for land-based and some marine earth science, and a group from the National Institute of Water and Atmospheric Research studied offshore geology.
+Both organisations were involved in Ocean Survey 20/20, which aimed to undertake a comprehensive survey of New Zealand’s Exclusive Economic Zone by 2020.